BetterRepack/SideloaderModpackTracker/.github/ISSUE_TEMPLATE/-ai-hs2--submit-mod.md

 ---
-name: "[AI/HS2] Submit mod"
+name: "[AI/HS2] Submit a mod"
-about: Submit a mod to the modpack
+about: Submit a new mod or an update to an existing mod to be added to the modpack
-title: ''
+title: '[New / Updated] - [Mod name] v[Mod version]'
 labels: 'Game: AI/HS2'
 assignees: ''

 ---

 **Name of mod**
-Name of the mod being submitted
+Name of the mod being submitted.
+If this is an update, include the version number.

+**Target modpack**
+Name of the modpack the mod should be added to.

 **Link to mod**
-Add a link to where the mod can be downloaded
+Add a link from where the mod can be downloaded.
+The download must be freely accessible.

 **Changes**
+(Only when updating an existing mod)

 Changes that have been made to the mod compared to the version in the modpack.
 Particularly important when submitting a fixed version of an existing mod created by someone else.